Do you grow basil in your herb garden? If you care for your basil correctly, you’ll probably end up with more than you can use while it’s fresh.

-Harvesting basil correctly is as an important step as to growing it.
+Harvesting basil correctly is an important step to growing it.
 It’s important to harvest basil continuously because it encourages the plant to produce more.

 If you aren’t getting that much basil, it’s probably because you aren’t harvesting (or pruning) enough to encourage new growth.

 Harvesting basil in small amounts is easy.
 When you’re cooking and decide basil would go great with your recipe, you pluck the basil leaves you want.

 Keep in mind; you don’t cut whole stems from the plant when harvesting small amounts.
 It’s also a good idea when collecting small amounts, to snip the ends of branches on the plant as you pick.